xulabs/aitom/aitom/ml/cryoET_dal/README.md

+## Supplementary Material for the paper "Deep Active Learning for Cryo-Electron Tomography Classification"

 \*\*\* This sample code is for the simulated cryo-ET dataset of 50 classes with a SNR of 0.05 \*\*\*
+## Appendix can also be found on this page

 ## Environments: